In this article, you will learn why agencies are choosing Figma over Sketch.

 Figma also offers a couple of design tools that can be considered superior to their Sketch counterparts.
 The grid and constraints provide total flexibility when creating resizable, responsive layouts.
 In Figma, you can set permission while sharing the design without avoiding any unauthorized modification.
 Moreover, it has a number of libraries and plugins that make the work experience even easier and more enjoyable.”

 To conclude this article, I will share a quick overview of Figma vs Sketch so you can take the best decision for your web design agency.

 Figma is a complete browser-based design tool, whereas Sketch is native to macOS.
 Figma also has a desktop app (compatible with windows and mac) that gives designers the freedom to design on the browser as well as on the app.

 With Figma, real-time collaboration is easier.
 With Sketch, it is possible for only the app subscribers with a compatible version of the app.
 Plus, you have to upload the file to a shared Workspace to initiate collaboration.

-Figma has lessons and design apps to help designers when they are getting started, while Sketch has resources in the form of documentation.
+Figma has lessons and free design apps to help designers when they are getting started, while Sketch has resources in the form of documentation.

 Figma has better drawing tools with vector networks and responsive grids and layouts.
 Sketch has vector paths, and reasonable grids and layouts with fewer options than Figma.